-The product coal consisting of washed and/or bypass coal is trucked approximately 25 km to the Rail Siding.
+The product coal consisting of washed and/or bypass coal is trucked approximately 25 km to the Boonal rail siding.
 It is loaded onto 7,500 tonne trains for despatch to Gladstone Port by rail.

-After mining, careful reshaping and rehabilitation of the spoil dumps is conducted and the site is recovered with top soil and seeded.
-The mine operates in full compliance with the Queensland Government environmental procedures which control levels of noise, dust, water quality, overburden rehabilitation etc.
+After mining, careful rehabilitation of the spoil dumps is conducted and the site is recovered with topsoil and seeded.
+Like all Jellinbah Mines, the mine operates in full compliance with the Queensland Government environmental procedures which control levels of noise, dust, water quality and overburden rehabilitation.

 Jellinbah coal is a low volatile bituminous coal with high specific energy and low ash – with the mine’s current production capacity at approximately 5Mtpa.
 The coal properties make it ideally suited to pulverised coal injection and special coal boilers.